Stock Market Timings in India: BSE & NSE Opening & Closing Time

 How to Invest in the Stock Market in India via smallcase?

-• Visit the smallcase website or download the app.
-Log in with your phone number and connect to your broker account.
+- Visit the smallcase website or download the app.
+Log in and link your broker account.

 However, if you’re confused about which stocks to pick, you can explore smallcases: